 If you would like to deal with long standing and severe depression that you have coped, but struggled, with for a long time, psychoanalysis can be really helpful.
 This approach is recommended if other treatments haven’t worked effectively, or if you’d simply like to gain a better understanding of yourself.
 Our psychoanalytic approach is outlined here.

 It may be the case that certain people are more prone to depressive episodes than others due to individual characteristics (ultimately, their genetics).
-However, nearly all research concludes that depression is caused by a complicated combination of inherited personality traits, mindsets, and external life events.
+However, nearly all research concludes that depression is caused by a complicated combination of inherited personality traits, mindsets, and external life events including decrease of exposure to sun.
+There is currently no evidence for the existence of seasonal affective disorder.
 We cannot control the events that happen in our lives, but we can control the way that we process, approach, and evaluate these.
 This is the basis of psychotherapy.

 People may become depressed following a difficult life event or period of emotional trauma, such as stress or grief or following a physical injury.
 Individuals can also suffer from existential depression.
 This is when the person is feeling lost, generally unhappy, doesn’t feel they live out their values, or doesn’t know what they want.
 Others may suffer from chronic depression.
 These individuals were probably deprived physically and emotionally earlier on in life.
 For example, they may have missed out on quality relationships which give meaning to life, or didn’t have a positive role model or reliable carer and, as a result, came to view the world, people, and themself in a negative light.